by Susan Gnucci

 Source: Island Parent Magazine

-Susan Gnucci is a local author and a proud “nonna” to an adorable two-year-old grandson.
+Susan Gnucci is a local author and a proud “nonna” to an adorable three-year-old grandson.
 She enjoys sharing her experiences as a first-time grandparent.

 |Submitted by: |